 The set of values issued for a measurement does not depend on the associated collection method (CC, SI, Gauge, DER, TF).
 For instance, a gauge collected counter does not necessarily provide min, max, average values.

-The vendor-specific UMTS and combined GSM/UMTS measurement names will all begin with the VS prefix.
+The vendor-specific measurement names will all begin with the VS prefix.

 In addition, it is recommended that a prefix is added for non-UMTS measurements: